Jonah Czerwinski, VA, Innovation, VA Center for Innovation, Veterans Affairs, IG, OIG

 Jonah J. Czerwinski

-Jonah served as Senior Advisor to the Secretary of Veterans Affairs from early 2009 through 2013.
-During this time, he also founded and led the Department of Veterans Affairs Center for Innovation (VACI), serving as executive director from its inception in 2010 with a $65 million annual budget and a mission to develop, test, and evaluate new ways for the nation’s largest integrated healthcare system to reduce costs, increase quality, expand access, and improve the veteran experience.
-He led a diverse team of technology, healthcare, and procurement experts to build a portfolio of over 120 innovations focused on delivering value for veterans and taxpayers.
+Jonah served in government from early 2009 through 2013 as Senior Advisor to the Secretary of Veterans Affairs and joined the Senior Executive Service in September 2010.
+Jonah founded and led the VA Center for Innovation (VACI), serving as its first executive director and managing a $65 million annual budget and a mission to develop, test, and evaluate new ways for the nation’s largest integrated healthcare system to reduce costs, increase quality, expand access, and improve the veteran experience.